Self-Harmony: Learning to Harmonize Self-Supervision and Self-Play in Test-Time Reinforcement Learning¶

 Loss & Training¶

-The diversity penalty employs the Jensen-Shannon divergence between the answer distributions of the original and reframed questions, encouraging the reframing to provide genuinely distinct perspectives.
+The diversity penalty is measured by the Jensen-Shannon divergence between the answer distributions of the original and reframed problems, encouraging the reframer to provide a truly different perspective rather than just paraphrasing.
+The gated (rather than additive) design avoids rewarding reframings that "look good but have wrong answers."

 Key Experimental Results¶